Second Year PCT Programme (for Teachers who Teach 0-3 Year Students)

 Further reading/research recommendations.

-This ‘how to’ maths session will build both teachers’ and students’ confidence and knowledge in all areas of maths, as well as emphasize how to have fun while learning.
+This session will continue to build both teachers’ and students’ confidence and knowledge in all areas of maths;

 Presented by Jill Smythe